Hi, I am Alina Freire Fierro. I am a botanist from Ecuador.

 From 1998 to 2000 I was a researcher at the National Herbarium in Quito, Ecuador (where I lived until 2000) and have taught General Botany and Flora of Ecuador for Ecotourism majors at Catholic University and Systematic Botany at Universidad San Francisco de Quito.

 On April 2002 I joined the Missouri Botanical Garden, where I worked as a Latin American Researchers liaison, as well in the systematics and taxonomy of Neotropical Polygalaceae, especially in Monnina .
 Also, a few years ago I published the book Botanica Sistematica Ecuatoriana.
 Currently, I live in Philadelphia, where I work as the Collection Manager of Botany at the Academy of Natural Sciences.
-I am also a PhD candidate at Drexel University, where I am working on the phylogeny and diversification of Monnina for my dissertation.
+I recently obtained my PhD at Drexel University, where I am worked on the phylogeny and diversification of Monnina for my dissertation.

-For a “healthy mind in a healthy body”, I train Shinto Muso-ryu Jo.
-I have also practiced Aikido in Ecuador, in Sao Paulo, Brazil, St. Louis, Missouri and in Philadelphia at Aikido of Center City.
+For a “healthy mind in a healthy body”, I train Shinto Muso-ryu Jo (Okuiki-Sho), Muay Thai Kickboxing, and Krav Maga (Level II).
+I have also trained Aikido in Ecuador, Brazil, St. Louis, Missouri and Philadelphia.